Click/Tap a link or scroll on down.

 Our 50th Anniversary logo was designed by Jo White in 2023.
 It is a circular badge, with octants containing a representation of seven aspects of speleological studies, plus the original BCRA logo.

-Amending this page: Download a plain-text version containing an html-style markup.
+You can amend this page as follows.
+1) Download a plain-text version, which contains an HTML-style markup – see Making Amendments with a Markup Language.
 2) Make your changes, taking care not to include any incorrect mark-up, as far as you are able.
 3) Email the file to the website editor who will run it through a verification program and then upload it.

 Using Hashtags with this page: You can refer to sections of this page using hashtags, but you should not use the hashtags listed in the Information Topics section above, as those are generated dynamically and are subject to change.
 Instead, use one of the permanent hashtag links from the list below.
 If the tag you require is not present, please ask IT to generate it for you.
 These are used in URLs as, for example, http://bcra.org.uk/info.html#agm.